rorygleeson/aws-transcribe-iotcore/README.md

 As per above, the code is broken down into 3 parts.

-We have code on the ESP32 device itself, which is subscribing to MQTT topic esp32/sub listening for events  It also publishes a message to MQTT topic esp32/pub every 5 seconds.
+We have device code on the ESP32, which is subscribing to MQTT topic esp32/sub listening for events.
+It also publishes a message to MQTT topic esp32/pub every 5 seconds.

 We have all the AWs backend serverless infrastructure, we will use Serverless Application Model (SAM).
 The AWS Serverless Application Model (SAM) is an open-source framework for building serverless applications.
 We will use the AWS SAM CLI to create a serverless application that we can package and deploy in the AWS Cloud.
 The SAM contains ALL the AWs infrastructure required for this project.
 Since AWS Cloud 9 comes with SAM already installed, we use Cloud 9 as our development environment.
 But you can use any other development environment just ensure it is setup accordingly to support AWS CLI and SAM CLI.

 Finally we have the application running on our laptop which has a microphone enabled.
 This python application requires AWS CLI to be installed on your laptop.
 I have used Mac OS and terminal.

 We will setup our environment as follows: